-LocationWeston, MO, USA
+LocationWeston, MO, United States

 From the architect.
 Complementing an existing 1880’s farmhouse on a working farm outside of Kansas City, Missouri, Willoughby Design Barn is utilized as an event space in connection with the client's work as a graphic designer / business identity consultant.
 Aside from the industrial and agricultural functions that comprise the entire lower level of the barn, the program includes an open event space, an insulated and climate controlled utility / toilet room area, and a sleeping loft.